cyberbotics/webots-doc/guide/using-visual-cpp-with-webots.md

           Controller.lib
         Linker > General > Additional Library Directories:
           C:\Program Files\Webots\msys64\mingw64\lib\

+    Note that with old versions of Visual C++, the default target is a 32-bit binary.
+    In case you are compiling the controller as a 32-bit binary, you will need to link it with the 32-bit version of the Controller library instead:

+        Linker > General > Additional Library Directories:
+          C:\Program Files\Webots\msys64\mingw32\lib\

 5. If you want to use the C API, you should skip step 5 and go directly to step 6.
 If you want to use the C++ API follow these instructions: